reuters-graphics/style/packages/guide/content/graphics-rig/quickstart/page.md

 $ runner preview:aws
 ```

-## Publishing
+### Publishing

-Projects are published through our [Reuters graphics server](https://editdata.thomsonreuters.com/Pages/graphics.aspx#/rngs/home).
-Uploading your files to the server is easy:
+Projects are published through our [Reuters graphics server](https://sphinx.thomsonreuters.com/graphics/?#/group/rngs).
+Publishing requires **two** steps.

+First, upload your project files to the server:

 ```
 $ runner upload
 ```

-This command will check your metadata files to make sure you have all the information you need on the page, will build out your project files and finally create the graphics pack and individual editions of your project on the server.
+The "upload" command will check your metadata files to make sure you have all the information you need on the page, will build out your project files and finally create the graphics pack and individual editions of your project on the server.

 Optionally, you can upload a single locale to the server by passing the locale code to the command: